Michal-Atlas/DawnStorm/dawnstorm.md

 ### Attacks

-To determine the outcome of an attack, roll the attack as a skill check, afterwards, if the defending party succeeds at a skill check with a `RD` of your attack roll, they succesfully prevented your attack from landing.
+To determine the outcome of an attack, roll the attack as a skill check.
+Afterwards, the defending party has multiple ways to prevent the damage, most commonly by using the `Defence` maneuver.

 When you are hit you lose Stats, 1 by default, and an additional one for every time the degrees of success